-Family/Medical LeaveAllegations of improper activities or retaliation involving whistleblowers Refer to College Policy 6Hx28:1-10 (PolicyAgainst Improper Activities; Whistleblower Protection) - p.u.
-A matter that has been resolved using the mediation procedure - 3.4.
+- r.
+Correction of overpayment - s.
+College determinations with respect to terminal pay and requests for leave - Allegations of Family and Medical Leave Act (FMLA) retaliation or violations of FMLA rights - Refer to College Policy 6Hx28: 3D-06.1 Family/Medical Leave - u.
+A matter that has been resolved using the mediation procedure - 4.
 Grievance Committee Structure and Responsibilities: - a.
-An impartial grievance panel committee is responsible for hearing grievances.
-The composition of the review grievance committee, selected by the gGrievance cCoordinator from a pool of duly elected and trained representativespanelists, will include five members plus a cCommittee cChair who are regular full-time Valencia employees as defined in Policyies 6Hx28:3A 02.2 and 6Hx28:3A 02.43C-01 Total Rewards: Compensation & Hours of Work for Employees of the College.
+An impartial grievance committee is responsible for hearing grievances.
+The composition of the grievance committee, selected by the grievance coordinator from a pool of duly elected and trained representatives, will include five members plus a committee chair who are regular full-time Valencia employees as defined in Policy 6Hx28:3C-01 Total Rewards: Compensation & Hours of Work for Employees of the College.
 In addition, each elected member shall have an alternate(s) available in the pool to ensure availability and that hearings are conducted in a timely manner.
-The committee members shall be elected by their respective employee groups for staggered terms of threea two-year term years with elections held January of the election year.
-In alternating years, half of the members shall be elected with the remaining members elected in the subsequent year.
+The committee members shall be elected by their respective employee groups for staggered terms of three years with elections held January of the election year.
+In Hternating years, half of the members shall be elected with the remaining members elected in the subsequent year.
 In order to be eligible to serve, all committee members shall participate in the training program as developed and implemented by the Organizational Development and Human Resources Office.
-The composition is as follows:

-- i.
-The ccommittee cchair, or designee, will serve as chair without voting privileges.
-The chair will be an eligible representative from the same employee group as the grievant (career, professionalstaff, faculty, or administrative, or executive) and will be appointed for each grievance in accordance with these procedures by the gcrievance ccoordinator. - ii.
-The five (5) committee representatives will be one faculty, one administrator, one exempt staff member, one non-exempt staff member from each employee group (career, professional, faculty, and administrative) plus one additional member from the grievant's employee group (career, professionalstaff, faculty, or administrative, or executive).
-Before the hearing, one of the committee members will also be identified as alternate cChair for the respective grievance should the cCommittee cChair become unable to complete theirhis/her duties.
-The alternate cChair will be based upon the same employee classification as the grievant. - iii.
-The grievance committee chair shall be an eligible faculty member and the five (5) committee representatives will be three (3) faculty members and two (2) administrative members iIn the case of a grievance filed by: - 01. -a part time faculty; regular full time annually appointed faculty; or full time tenure or tenured faculty member with respect to the termination of the employment contract; - 02. or a tenured faculty returned to annual contract; or violations of academic freedom the Committee Chair shall be an eligible faculty member and the five (5) committee representatives will be three (3) faculty members and two (2) administrative members. - LII.
-If a conflict of interest with respect to a committee member's ability to participate in an impartial manner becomes apparent or perceived conflict of interest raises questions about a committee member's ability to remain impartial, the committee member may be recused from further participation by the chair grievance coordinator in their sole discretion (in consultation with the grievance coordinator).
-Any member of the committee may recuse themselveshim/herself by notifying the chair and the grievance coordinator.
-Should any member be recused, it is the responsibility of the Office of HR Policy and Compliance Programs Employee Relations or EO/ER/Human Resources to designate an alternate member from the affected employee group and notify the grievant. - 4.5.
+The composition is as follows: - i.
+The committee chair, or designee, will serve as chair without voting privileges.
+The chair will be an eligible representative from the same employee group as the grievant (staff, faculty, administrative, or executive) and will be appointed for each grievance in accordance with these procedures by the grievance coordinator. - ii.
+The five (5) committee representatives will be one faculty, one administrator, one exempt staff member, one non-exempt staff member plus one additional member from the grievant's employee group (staff, faculty, administrative, or executive).
+Before the hearing, one of the committee members will also be identified as alternate chair for the respective grievance should the committee chair become unable to complete their duties.
+The alternate chair will be based upon the same employee classification as the grievant.

+, offer

+iii.
+The grievance committee chair shall be an eligible faculty member and the five (5) committee representatives will be three (3) faculty members and two (2) administrative members in the case of a grievance filed by:

+01. a part time faculty; regular full time annually appointed faculty; or full time tenure or tenured faculty member with respect to the

+- 02. a tenured faculty returned to annual contract; or - 03. violations of academic freedom - b.
+If a conflict of interest with respect to a committee member's ability to participate in an impartial manner become apparent, the committee member may be recused from further participation by the grievance coordinator in their sole discretion..
+Any member of the committee may recuse themselves by notifying the grievance coordinator.
+Should any member be recused, it is the responsibility of the Office of HR Policy and Compliance Programs or EO/ER to designate an alternate member from the affected employee group and notify the grievant. - 5.
 Grievance Rules: The following rules will govern the conduct of the hearing: - a.
-The grievant is responsible for supporting his/hertheir complaint that a College policy or procedure has been violated by a preponderance of the evidence.
+The grievant is responsible for supporting their complaint that a College policy or procedure has been violated by a preponderance of the evidence.

 b.
-The respondent will be permitted to present evidence testimony or documentation in support of his/hertheir actions regarding the issue.
+The respondent will be permitted to present testimony or documentation in support of their actions regarding the issue.